Atom-Learning/components/documentation/content/components.navigation.pagination.md

         <Pagination.NextButton />
       </Pagination> `} language={"tsx"} />

-      Above is an example of passing in a number to the `pages` prop that will render 6 pages, the `visibleElementsCount` prop is set to 6 by default.
+      Above is an example of passing in a number to the `pagesCount` prop that will render 6 pagination items, the `visibleElementsCount` prop is set to 6 by default.
 So the user will see two navigation buttons, an action button to trigger the popover and 3 page numbers.

       <CodeBlock live={true} preview={true} code={`

       <Pagination
-        pages={6}
+        pagesCount={6}
         css={{ display: 'flex' }}
         visibleElementsCount={8}
         colorScheme={{ base: 'grey2', accent: 'blue1'}}